wegreenall/sparse_haar/README.md

 # sparse_haar
-A library for storing and operating on sparse Haar matrices, for my Gaussian Cox Process project
+A library for using Haar bases, for my Gaussian Cox Process project